dbojan/csv2xml/README.md

-written as preformated text, till github decides to respect newline ...
+(This text is written as preformated text, till github decides to respect newline ...
-I am not going to add two spaces at the end of every line.
+I am not going to add two spaces at the end of every line.)